LogtalkDotOrg/logtalk3/tools/lgtdoc/NOTES.md

 	| ?- logtalk_load(source_file, [source_data(on)]).

+Usually, this flag is set for all application source files in the corresponding loader file.
 In alternative, you may also turn on the `source_data` flag globally by typing:

 	| ?- set_logtalk_flag(source_data, on).